- Reasons Why Technology Is Key To Successful Servitization – by Sean Hoban

 Dealing with aggressively competitive global market

 In today’s aggressively competitive global markets it is increasingly hard to keep competitive differentiation between a company and its competitors.
-With improvement in the quality of manufacturing production in emerging markets and the associated off-shoring of manufacturing, it is harder to differentiate on product quality alone.
+With the improvement in the quality of manufacturing production in emerging markets and the associated off-shoring of manufacturing, it is harder to differentiate on product quality alone.

 Competition is no longer predominantly domestic and is increasingly driven by pricing.
 This has led to product-centric companies offering services to complement and enhance their products, a process known as servitization.
 Whether it is Rolls Royce selling engine power by the hour or Audi Unite allowing families to share new cars, the process of servitization creates opportunities for both producers and customers.